Maserati: World Sportscar Championship

+Mille Miglia

 Maserati retired from factory racing participation because of the Guidizzolo tragedy during the 1957 Mille Miglia, though they continued to build cars for privateers.
 Maserati became more and more focused on building road-going grand tourers.

 The 1957 3500 GT marked a turning point in the marque's history, as its first ground-up grand tourer design and first series-produced car.
 Production jumped from a dozen to a few hundred cars a year.

 Chief engineer Giulio Alfieri took charge of the project and turned the 3.5-litre inline six from the 350S into a road-going engine.
 Launched with a Carrozzeria Touring 2+2 coupé aluminium body over superleggera structure, a steel-bodied short wheelbase Vignale 3500 GT Spyder open top version followed in 1959.
 The 3500 GT's success, with over 2,200 made, was critical to Maserati's survival in the years following withdrawal from racing.

 The 3500 GT also provided the underpinnings for the small-volume V8-engined 5000 GT, another seminal car for Maserati.
 Born from the Shah of Persia's whim of owning a road car powered by the Maserati 450S racing engine, it became one of the fastest and most expensive cars of its days.
 The third to the thirty-fourth and last example produced were powered by Maserati's first purely road-going V8 engine design.

 In 1962, the 3500 GT evolved into the Sebring, bodied by Vignale and based on the shorter wheelbase convertible chassis.
 Next came the two-seater Mistral coupé in 1963 and Spider in 1964, both powered by a six-cylinder engine and styled by Pietro Frua.

 In 1963, the company's first saloon was launched, the Quattroporte, also styled by Frua.
 If the 5000 GT inaugurated the marque's first road-going V8, the Quattroporte's Tipo 107 4.2-litre DOHC V8 was the forefather of all Maserati V8s up to 1990.

 The Ghia-designed Ghibli coupé was launched in 1967.
 It was powered by a 4.7-litre dry sump version of Maserati's quad cam V8.
 The Ghibli Spyder and high performance 4.9-litre Ghibli SS followed.